Tanning Consultation and Consent Form

 Tanning is the body’s response when your skin is exposed to ultraviolet (UV) radiation.
 The skin becomes damaged and produces extra pigment to protect itself against the UV radiation.
 This pigment makes the skin look darker.

 UV radiation is a form of energy from natural sunlight or from a tanning device such as a sunlamp, tanning booth or tanning bed that is not visible to the human eye.
 It is classified as carcinogenic to humans and can cause cancer.

-What are the health risks associated with tanning?
+What are the potential health risks associated with tanning?

 - Skin cancer

 - Burns and injury to the skin and eyes

 Factors that put you at increased risk for developing skin cancer:

 - Family or personal history of skin cancer

 - Skin that burns, freckles, reddens easily, or is painful in the sun

 - Blue or green eyes and blond or red hair